marcionicolau/datacamp/README.md

    ```ruby
 datacamp_login()
 ```
-This will prompt you for your username and password and log you in to the datacamp server.
+This will prompt you for your username and password to log into the datacamp server.
 Note that you must also log into datacamp.com with your browser.

 ###The `course.yml` file
 This file contains information about your course and the structure of its chapters.
 After running `author_course()`, a `course.yml` file is created in your course directory.
 This `course.yml` file has the following scaffold: